• Skip to primary navigation

 • Smoked paprika: This adds warm, smoky flavor to the broth.

-• Fresh baby spinach: This is optional if you would like to stir it in towards the end of cooking time.
+• Fresh baby spinach: This is optional if you'd like to stir it in towards the end of cooking time.
 Or you can use other greens of choice.

 Make it spicy!
 This stew is mild as written.
 For a bit of heat, add red pepper flakes or cayenne pepper to taste.